Check that the name on your application is the same as on your passport.

-After receiving payment, we will send you your electronic Confirmation of Enrolment (eCOE).
+After we receive payment, we will send you an electronic Confirmation of Enrolment (eCoE).

 Enrol in courses

-If your supporting documents are verified and you meet the requirements for your program, we will send you a full offer.
+If your supporting documents are verified and you meet the requirements for the program, we will send you a full offer.

 Accept your full offer

-Once you receive your full offer to study, go to the full offer checklist on this page for next steps.
+After you receive your full offer to study, go to the full offer category for the next steps.

-If you have any questions about your conditional offer please contact our Future Student Advisors at [email protected].
+If you have any questions about your conditional offer, please email our Future Student Advisors at [email protected].